open-design-kit/opendesignkit/_methods/Interface-Inventory.md

 title: Interface Inventory
 tags:
     - develop
-teaser: An activity to take designs and break them up into component parts, creating an inventory for use in code.
+teaser: Break designs into components, creating a catalogue for use in code.
 ---

 **Method:** Interface Inventory